-To be honest I know a ton of people are struggling and this is the only way they know to earn some money and pay the bills, but if you’re creative there’s tons of better ways to make money unless you’re a non-profit organization or you need help to kickstart a new project maybe.
+To be honest, I know a ton of people are struggling and this is the only way they know to earn some money and pay the bills, but if you’re creative there are tons of better ways to make money unless you’re a non-profit organization or you need help to kickstart a new project maybe.

 9. Accept sponsored articles, editorials or reviews